 Children spend a large part of their formative years in the hands of their teachers and even in western societies teachers are considered role models and mentors for young minds.
-This is particularly true in Thailand, where great emphasis is placed on behaviour that could be considered polite, inoffensive and honourable by Thailand’s high standards.
+This is particularly true in Thailand, where great emphasis is placed on behavior that could be considered polite, inoffensive and honorable by Thailand’s high standards.

 His Majesty, King Bhumibol Adulyadej of Thailand, is recorded as saying, “Teachers do the right thing.
 They are diligent, persistent, hospitable, idealistic, strong and patient.
 They are also honest, sincere and kind to others.
 They are wise, reasonable and knowledgeable.”

-This is quite a big order to fill, especially for the young teacher starting out, but it will do you good to bear these high ideals in mind while performing your duties as a teacher, even if the senior classes test and question your competence at first.
+This is quite a big order to fill, Teacher in Thai culture, especially for the young teacher starting out, but it will do you good to bear these high ideals in mind while performing your duties as a teacher, even if the senior classes test and question your competence at first.

 Another important aspect of teaching in Thailand is networking.
 The better your relationships with those above you on the rungs of the teaching ladder, such as the relevant school deans, the greater the regard you will be afforded.